 The aim of this module is to provide course participants with a comprehensive knowledge and understanding of the evidence base that supports the therapeutic interventions in the management of malignant diseases, in relation to patient care and medicines optimisation in secondary care.

-Demonstrate your ability to apply your knowledge and understanding of therapeutics, to optimise patient care in ‘real life’ complex situations, using an evidence-based approach that takes into account recent research and current professional practice
+- Demonstrate your ability to apply your knowledge and understanding of therapeutics, in line with the module content on malignant disease, to optimise patient care in complex situations, considering the evidence-base and current professional practice

-Normally, only applicants with the minimum of a second class degree classification (or equivalent for applicants from outside the UK) in Pharmacy or other health related professional degree will be accepted onto the programme without interview.
+Normally, only applicants with the minimum of a second class degree classification (or equivalent for applicants from outside the UK) in Pharmacy will be accepted onto the programme without interview.
 Exceptions will be considered on a case-by-case basis.
 The University reserves the right to interview prospective students and take up academic references.
 The final decision in any case rests with the University.
 Candidates are also admitted on the basis of perceived and potential competence to complete the programme.

 English language proficiency requirement